hope blooms eternal photo captured October 30, 2024

 Confession #1 – I’m writing this post with a wee bit of a champagne buzz.
 That bottle of Veuve Clicquot my husband bought for New Year’s Eve, when we thought we might be celebrating with friends, stayed chilled until this afternoon.
 Taking advantage of the brief break in the past twelve day polar vortex, he had just returned from visiting the horses at the stable, and I from walking Annie, when he suggested we pop the cork.
 Lovely sipping as we watched the weather turn, a north wind blowing steady, bringing another artic cold front, and reminisced about warm winter vacations, our last being the fabulous time in Andalusia in February 2019.
 Too, remembering today is the 42nd anniversary of our departing Ontario to drive across Canada to make Alberta home.
 Salut!
 Then, he asked what I was looking forward to this coming year.
 Hmmmm…

-Confession #2 – I can probably count on one hand the number of new year days when I’ve felt “happy.”
+Confession #2 – I can count on one hand the number of new year days when I’ve felt “happy.”
 Typically, I feel a familiar free-floating anxiety in my belly that yesterday I admitted is fear.
 Fear of the wide-open expanse of unknown that a new year brings.
-Fear perhaps compounded by nearly two years’ living in the acute uncertainty with the pandemic.
+Fear compounded by two years’ living in the acute uncertainty with the pandemic.
 Fear with knowing the clock ticking with age, mine, his, parents and friends.
 Looking out that same window earlier today, I made this photo as it captured the feeling of me standing on the threshold of a new year.

 I’ve long known that I need time with transitions and thresholds.
 That fear companions and tethers me on the threshold until I exert myself and take that first step across and into the new.
 Then curiosity and commitment, together with my enthusiasm for life and appreciation for its innate and diverse beauty shore me up and propel me forward.
 Today, I’ve seen evidence of others who feel a similar tentativeness with the new year.